 5. Matching activities for students to self-asses

 It’s important for students to assess themselves to see how they’re understanding the lesson.
-Our Matching Pairs activities guide students in thinking through processes, demonstrate student understanding, and provide accessibility for visual learners.
+Our Matching Pairs activities guide students in thinking through processes, demonstrate student understanding and provide accessibility for visual learners.
 With this activity, students can match two cards that pair together.
 They are given instant feedback to allow for opportunities to self-assess and guide students in refining and revising their thinking.
-At the end, you’ll be able to see how many tries it took for them to get all pairs correct.
-Teachers can also create their own Matching Pairs in just a few clicks on Nearpod!
+In the end, you’ll be able to see how many tries it took for them to get all pairs correct.
+Teachers can create their own Matching Pairs with just a few clicks on Nearpod!

 - Match Seasons and Weather (Kindergarten)